Certificate in Song Therapy

 These deeper and sometimes profound reflections on life, love and music offer gentle, philosophical and theoretical frameworks for our music making;

-music that is ultimately, and so beautifully, rooted in the natural, instinctive musical soul that lies inside us all, irrespective of our cultural influences and the extent of our formal music academic training or natural performance abilities.
+music that is ultimately rooted in the natural, vibrating soul that lies inside us all, irrespective of our cultural influences and the extent of our formal music academic training or natural performance abilities.

 Song Therapy Course Notes and Assignments Copyright Nigel Neill 2019